 - 16 ounces pasta*

-- 1 package of vegan tuna, shredded (I like the one made by Layonna Vegetarian the best, but it's not organic sadly.
+- 1 package of vegan tuna, shredded (I like the one made by Layonna Vegetarian the best because it doesn't taste fishy.
 I've also used chickpeas in the place of tuna.)

 Heat 1-2 cups of water in a kettle.
-You’ll use this for the cheese sauce.
+You’ll use this for the cheese sauce gravy combo.

-Add all the dry ingredients: ½ cup nutritional yeast, ½ teaspoon onion powder, ½ teaspoon garlic powder, 1 teaspoon sea salt, and ½ teaspoon pepper.
+Add the remaining dry ingredients: ½ cup nutritional yeast (vegans call this nooch for short), 1 teaspoon garlic powder, 2 teaspoons pink sea salt (or any salt), and 1 teaspoon pepper.
 Continue whisking.

-Add the frozen peas to the boiling water, and wait for the water to boil again.
+Add the pasta to the boiling water, and boil for the amount of time on the package directions.

 Stir the pasta after 1 minute to make sure it isn’t sticking to the bottom of the pot.

-Drain the pasta and peas in a colander, and transfer back into the empty pot.
+Transfer the pasta and peas back into the empty pot.